- What is a National Pension Scheme NPS?

-Below we have presented a comparison of NPS with other tax- saving schemes
+Below we have presented a comparison of NPS with other tax saving schemes

 like Public Provident Fund, Fixed Deposit, and ELSS.

-|Scheme||Rate of return||Lock-in Period||Risk||Tax Benefit|
+|Scheme||Rate of return||Lock-in Period||Risk||Tax Benefits|

 |NPS||8% to 10%||Till retirement||Depends on market fluctuation||Deduction u/s 80C up to Rs 1.5 lakh.
-Additional Rs 50000 u/s 80CCD (1B)Withdrawal after retirement up to 40% of the fund is tax-free|
+Additional Rs 50000 under section 80CCD (1B)Withdrawal after retirement up to 40% of the fund is tax free|

-|Public Provident Fund||8.10%||15 years||No-Risk||Principal amount deductible u/s 80C deductionInterest: Tax-free|
+|Public Provident Fund||8.10%||15 years||No-Risk||Principal amount deductible u/s 80C deduction Interest: Tax free, Maturity amount: Tax free|

 |Tax Saving Fixed Deposit||7% to 9% varies Bank to Bank||5 years||No-Risk||Principal amount deductible u/s 80C deductionInterest: Taxable|

-|ELSS||12% to 14%||3 years||Depends on market fluctuation||Principal amount deductible u/s 80C deductionInterest- 10% LTCGDividend- 10% DDT|
+|ELSS||12% to 14%||3 years||Depends on market fluctuation||Principal amount deductible u/s 80C deduction.
+Interest- 10% LTCG.
+Dividend- 10% DDT|

 ELSS primarily invests in equity-oriented mutual funds while NPS has a lower allocation of funds towards equity-oriented mutual funds.
 Hence, ELSS has a higher potential to generate higher returns than NPS

 Since ELSS has a higher exposure to an equity-oriented mutual fund, the risk associated with investment is also high.
 However, the risk factor depends on how much risk an investor is ready to bear depending on his own cost of living and earnings.
-The funds are managed by a fund manager who is responsible and active management of the funds.
-A fund manager ensures and aims at a higher return for the mutual fund portfolio.
+The funds are managed by a fund manager who is responsible for active management of the funds.
+A fund manager also ensures and aims at a higher return for the mutual fund portfolio.